Free Shipping Over $150 Lower 48 States Details

 Paper thickness can impact the print quality and overall appearance of postcards.
 Thicker paper stocks, such as 12-15 mil / pt, can give a more luxurious feel and better durability.
 They're also more resistant to bending or damage during handling and mailing.
 However, thinner paper stocks can still yield high-quality prints but may be more susceptible to damage.

-Are there any eco-friendly postcard paper options?
+Are there any eco-friendly postcard stock options?

 Yes, there are eco-friendly postcard paper options available.
 You can choose recycled paper, which typically contains a percentage of post-consumer waste materials.
 This helps reduce the environmental impact of paper production.
 Look for certifications like FSC (Forest Stewardship Council) and SFI (Sustainable Forestry Initiative), which ensure that the paper is sourced responsibly from sustainably managed forests.